erpc-io/eRPC/apps/consensus/README.md

 ## Code/design notes
  * In the common case:
-   * The client sends a request containing its global ID to the leader
+   * The client sends a request containing a key-value item to its leader view
    * The leader processes one client request at a time.
 It sends `AppendEntries` RPCs to the followers, and busy-waits until the Raft entry is committed.
    * When the Raft library decides that an entry is committed, the `applylog()` Raft callback is invoked.
-We increment the counter in this callback.
+We insert the key-value item here.
    * When the server's busy wait ends, it calls `raft_apply_all()` to ensure that all committed log entries have been applied to the state machine.
      Then it sends a response to the client.
+ * Client actions on leader failure:
+   * The client detects leader failure when it receives a callback with failure.
+     It tries other Raft servers one-by-one until it finds a leader.
+   * Raft servers that are not the leader reply to client by redirecting it to the leader.
+If a Raft server does not know the leader, it directs the the client to try again.

+## A note about replicated counter
+ * An earlier version of this code implemented a replicated counter, not a key-value store.
+The following is noteworthy for the counter application.
  * The replicated log contains client IDs, not counter values.
 This follows the traditional state machine replication model, where client-proposed requests are replicated in the log.
 Using counter values as log entries is difficult